Network Modeling of Asynchronous Change-Points in Multivariate Time Series

-We model the change-point locations with a multivariate hidden state process.
-Each observation $Y_{j, t}$ is assigned a hidden state $X_{j, t}$, which denotes the time of the most recent change-point in series $j$ before time $t$.
-Our prior distribution over the hidden states $\bX$ is parameterised according to a latent directed graph linking the pairs of series that are dependent.
+We model the change-point locations with a multivariate hidden state process, which we refer to as the NetCP process.
+Each observation $Y_{j, t}$ is assigned a hidden state $X_{j, t}$, which denotes the time since the last change-point before time $t$ in series $j$.
+That is, $X_{j, t}$ is the \emph{run length} at time $t$ in series $j$.
+Therefore, at time $t$, the run length $X_{j, t}$ either resets to 1 (indicating a change-point) or increases by 1 (no change-point).
+Our prior over the hidden states is parameterised according to a latent directed graph, with edges linking the pairs of series that are dependent.
 We focus on posterior inference for both the hidden states and the graph parameters.